 for Education Abroad & International Students

-Q: I am enrolled in a Summer 2020/Fall 2020 UMW Approved Provider (non-Faculty-Led) study abroad program.
+Q: I am planning to participate in a Summer 2021 UMW Approved Provider (non-Faculty-Led) study abroad program.
 How does this affect me?

 Q. Does my international student insurance plan through iNext Insurance cover me should I contract the coronavirus?